chriswill88/holbertonschool-machine_learning/math/0x00-linear_algebra/README.md

   + Inner dimensions must be eqivilant
   + New size is equal to the outer dimensions of the original matrixes.

-12. What is Numpy? it is a libray in python adding support for large multi dimensional arrays.
+12. What is Numpy? - It is a libray in python adding support for large multi dimensional arrays.
 13. What is parallelization and why is it important?
 14. What is broadcasting?